juusotaneli/justintime/README.md

 Using JIT-app is very simple - just navigate to Heroku and see the public transport options between my home and my (hopefully) soon-to-be summer work place.

 JIT-app uses GraphQL to fetch the Itinerary data from HSL´s GraphQL-API.
 Displayed itineraries are updated every 5 minutes.
-In the display, journeys are divided into legs based on the type of transport method, which also decides the colour given to a single leg (metro is pinkish, bus is blue etc.).
+In the display, journeys are divided into legs based on the type of the transport method, which also decides the colour given to a single leg (metro is pinkish, bus is blue etc.).
 The duration of a single leg is displayed in relation to the total duration of the whole journey.